Planning policy monitoring

 Treatment of past under-provision

-2.2 There are two basic methods of dealing with past shortfall.
-It can be met over the five-year period (the “Sedgefield” approach) or over the remaining plan period up to 2031 (the “Liverpool” approach).
 The NPPF does not explicitly state which method is preferable when addressing shortfall although Planning Practice Guidance states that ‘The level of deficit or shortfall will need to be calculated from the base date of the adopted plan and should be added to the plan requirements for the next 5-year period (the Sedgefield approach)’.
 (Paragraph: 31 Reference ID: 68-031-20190722).
 The former local planning authorities of North Northamptonshire have historically used the Sedgefield approach when it comes to these calculations.

-2.3 However, given the JCS is now more than five years old, the JCS housing requirements are now superseded by LHN and therefore shortfall against the past JCS requirements is no longer taken into account as the standard method for calculating LHN factors this in (past shortfall against the JCS requirement is denoted at Appendix 1 for reference).
+However, given the JCS is now more than 5 years old, the JCS housing requirements are now superseded by LHN and therefore shortfall against the past JCS requirements is no longer taken into account as the standard method for calculating LHN factors this in (past shortfall against the JCS requirement is denoted at Appendix 1 for reference).
 This is as per NPPG guidance (Paragraph: 031 Reference ID: 68-031-20190722) which states:

 “Step 2 of the standard method factors in past under-delivery as part of the affordability ratio, so there is no requirement to specifically address under-delivery separately when establishing the minimum annual local housing need figure.”